 ||College||College of Science and Engineering

 |Credit level (Normal year taken)||SCQF Level 8 (Year 1 Undergraduate)

 |Summary||EMP is a compulsory course for incoming Geosciences students who don't have sufficient maths qualifications, i.e. with a D grade or below at A-level Maths, or a C grade or below at Higher Maths.
 Students with sufficient qualifications can take the course but not for credit.

 Earth Modelling and Prediction (EMP) is a level 8, 20-credit course.
 EMP uses topical issues in Geosciences to understand and develop the essential mathematical skills required by modern geoscientists.
 The emphasis will be on data analysis and interpretation, including an appreciation of the importance of observation errors and the use of quantitative data in the prediction of future changes in the Earth system.

 The course content will be taught through accessible applied problems (e.g., growth rate of ice sheets, balancing the carbon cycle), which are carefully designed to introduce key scientific notation and concepts that are used repeatedly through this course and more widely through the GeoSciences degree programmes.

-Weekly tutorials (in groups of 5-6) and guest lectures will reinforce the key concepts taught in the course.
-The course will be examined by continuous assessment only.
-EMP=s total contact teaching time is 35 hours (20 x 1 hour lectures; 10 x 1.5 hour tutorials).
+Weekly tutorials (in groups of 5-6) will reinforce the key concepts taught in the course.
+The course will be examined by continuous assessment and an end of semester exam.
+EMP's total contact teaching time is 35 hours (20 x 1.5 hour lectures; 10 x 1.5 hour tutorials).
 Students should also undertake self-directed study outside the contact teaching hours.
-The week 10 tutorial will be an open-book test that will cover the content of the whole course.

 Entry Requirements (not applicable to Visiting Students)